TALM: Dynamic Tree-Structured Multi-Agent Framework with Long-Term Memory for Scalable Code Generation: TALM Framework

 The memory module is built on a vector-based storage system that records task histories, including problem descriptions, reasoning traces, generated code, and structural metadata such as the agent’s tree depth.
 During new task execution for each code agent, the \textit{knowledge retrieval} mechanism encodes the incoming task description into a semantic vector representation and performs approximate nearest-neighbor search against the stored task vectors in the database.
 Candidate results are then filtered based on metadata such as tree depth to ensure comparable granularity with the querying agent.
 This retrieval process provides contextual references that can be incorporated into the current reasoning context.
 This process is illustrated in the top part of Figure~\ref{fig:memory}.

 After the code agent completes its subtask and the output passes validation, the \textit{memory update} mechanism is triggered.
 The verified code, together with the associated problem description, reasoning process, and metadata, is encoded and stored back into the vector database.
-To avoid redundancy, newly encoded entries are compared with existing records, and if a highly similar entry is found, a merging strategy is applied to consolidate their contents rather than adding a duplicate record.
-This iterative update process ensures that the memory remains concise, consistent, and increasingly useful for future reasoning.
+Unlike standard retrieval-augmented generation (RAG) approaches~\cite{NEURIPS2020_6b493230,gao2024retrievalaugmentedgenerationlargelanguage} that treat the memory as a static repository for query-time retrieval only, TALM actively maintains and refines its long-term memory through consolidation.

+Specifically, the newly encoded entry is compared against existing memory records using vector similarity search.
+Past entries whose similarity exceeds a predefined threshold (0.95 in our implementation) are retrieved and jointly considered with the new entry.
+These highly similar records are then provided to LLM, which synthesizes them into a single representative memory entry that unifies their shared knowledge.
+This synthesis produces updated versions of the problem description, reasoning process, and generated code, capturing the common structure and solution patterns across experiences.
+The consolidated entry is stored back into the memory, while the original overlapping records are removed.
+This process prevents uncontrolled memory growth, reduces redundancy, and mitigates context contamination, thereby keeping the memory compact, coherent, and efficient for sustained multi-task reasoning.
 This update process is illustrated in the bottom part of Figure~\ref{fig:memory}.

 By integrating tree-structured collaboration, localized re-reasoning, and long-term memory, TALM balances flexibility, efficiency, and continual improvement, positioning it as a robust framework for complex code generation.
+A representative code generation example produced by TALM is provided in Appendix~\ref{app:code-sample}.